kshaffer/cognition/week3.md

 - *Music and Memory*, Chapter 7, "Categories"
 - *Music and Memory*, Chapter 12, "Rhythm"

-For **Wednesday, June 15, 7am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging concept map (link forthcoming).
+For **Wednesday, June 15, 7am MDT,** submit three written explanations of the relationship between two different core concepts on [our emerging concept map](https://prezi.com/aerjidemdhqx/music-cognition-2016/).
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

 For **Wednesday, June 15, 7am MDT,** please read/watch the following and then take **Quiz 6** on D2L: